mauvaisetroupe/machine-learning-specialization-coursera/c1-supervised-ML-regression-and-classification/week2/README.md

 ## Feature scaling part 2

+You can calculate a scale version dividing by the maximum.

 > <img src="./images/w02-06-Feature_scaling_part_2/img_2023-01-29_07-48-46.png">

+In addition to dividing by the maximum, you can also do what's called mean normalization.

 > <img src="./images/w02-06-Feature_scaling_part_2/img_2023-01-29_07-49-00.png">

+There's one last common re-scaling method call Z-score normalization.
+To implement Z-score normalization, you need to calculate the standard deviation of each feature

 > <img src="./images/w02-06-Feature_scaling_part_2/img_2023-01-29_07-49-20.png">

+As a rule of thumb, when performing feature scaling, you might want to aim for getting the features to range from anywhere around negative one to around plus one for each feature x

 > <img src="./images/w02-06-Feature_scaling_part_2/img_2023-01-29_07-49-32.png">

 ## Checking gradient descent for convergence